WAJUG/wajug.github.com/README.md

-# new-wajug.github.com
+# wajug.github.com
-The new/future website of WAJUG.
+The website of WAJUG.
-Work in progress.
 Based on the courtesy work of eyaka.

 ## To test/run the site